 Do I need to become a member in order to participate in Mass?

 You are always welcome to attend Mass!
 However, if you are Catholic, it is important to have a spiritual home by registering in a parish.
 Sometimes Catholics hesitate to do so, waiting for the “perfect” parish to come along.
 The fact is, none of us are perfect, but we would love it if you joined St. Mary’s.
-You can register by filling out our Registration Form.
-Or feel free to register by phone (715-855-1294) or in person at our Parish Office.
+If you are considering joining our parish or would like to register, please fill out form linked below.